Simons Center Advisory Council

 Ronald W. Trewyn

-Dr. Trewyn is Vice President for Research at Kansas State University and President of the Kansas State University Research Center.
-As Vice President for Research, he serves as the university’s chief research officer with responsibility for research administration and research compliance matters.
-As President of the Research Foundation, he facilitates the protection, licensing, and commercialization of university intellectual property and assists in regional economic development.
+Dr. Trewyn is Kansas State University’s full-time liaison to the National Bio and Agro-defense Facility (NBAF).
+As assistant to the president and NBAF liaison, Trewyn works with the president and others within and outside the institution to facilitate and leverage NBAF-related opportunities for the university, the city, and the state.
+Prior to that he served as the Vice President for Research at Kansas State University and President of the Kansas State University Research Center.
 After graduating from a business school in Illinois, serving as a Staff Sergeant in the Infantry in Vietnam, and receiving a bachelor’s degree in biology in Wisconsin, Dr. Trewyn earned his Ph.D. from Oregon State University, with a major in microbial physiology and minors in biochemistry and genetics.
 He conducted cancer research at the University of Colorado Health Sciences Center prior to joining the medical school faculty at Ohio State University, where he attained the rank of Professor of Medical Biochemistry.
 He was a member of the Comprehensive Cancer Center during his 16 years at Ohio State, and his research efforts focused on the molecular and cellular events involved in cancer development and treatment.